Earl-Brown/yacpp/README.md

-# chordpro-parser.js - ChordPro parser
+# YACPP - Yet Another ChordPro Parser

 This is a JavaScript parser for ChordPro files.